Radiologic Technology (AS Degree S1206)

 Selection Procedure

-Selection of students is based upon the completion of the above admission requirements and date of application.
-The Department will make every effort to notify the applicant of admission no less than one month prior to program commencement.
+Selection of students is based upon the completion of admission requirements and date of application.
+The first-come, first-served process ensures program admission practices provide equal opportunity to all applicants.

 Accreditation